 - Consumers discover foreign objects in a product.
 Manufacturing mistakes can result in food containing nonfood ingredients that could cause harm if consumed.
 Examples of foods recalled due to the presence of foreign objects include meatloaf and pureed pork with broken metal bits, chicken pot pie containing pieces of plastic, and baby food containing small pieces of glass.

 - The food product contains ingredients not listed on the label.
 Occasionally, manufacturers ship food products containing ingredients that are not listed on the label.
 That can be a serious problem for people with certain food allergies.
 For example, in 2021 a company that makes poultry meatballs and pork patties neglected to list egg, milk, and wheat -- all common food allergens -- on product labels, resulting in a food recall by the USDA.
-These recalls prevent people with food allergies, who rely on ingredients lists to protect themselves from allergens, from getting sick.
+These recalls prevent people with food allergies, who rely on ingredient lists to protect themselves from allergens, from getting sick.
 For example, if you have an allergy to wheat, unknowingly consuming even a modest amount of the grain could cause mild symptoms, such as hives, or might induce a severe allergic reaction in the form of anaphylaxis, which can cause fainting, difficulty breathing, loss of consciousness, and other symptoms.

 What Should You Do if a Food You Purchased Is Recalled?